dvreeze/ocp-java-17-learning/doc/chapter11-exceptions-and-localization.md

 *Throwable* (and *Error*) instances that are not `Exception` instances are typically never thrown from application code.
 Neither are they typically caught in application code.

-Besides code *explicitly throwing an exception* it is quite possible that *exceptions are thrown implicitly*.
+Besides code *explicitly throwing an exception* in application code or third party libraries it is quite possible that *exceptions are thrown by the Java platform*.
 For example:
 * trying to access an object where the *reference is a null pointer*
 * trying to access an array member at an *index that is out of bounds*
 * *dividing by zero*